 2009 – today

 After the return of the former name, the emblem of the soft drink manufacturer has become radically different.
-Now it is decorated with an elegant crown with five prongs and four small circles.
+Now, it is decorated with an elegant crown with five prongs and four small circles.
 Under the crown is the word combination “Royal Crown Cola.
 It is italicized, white with a blue outline and blue shadows.
 An abbreviated version of the name occupies the central zone.
-The letters “RC” are large, bold, with wide and pointed feet like the 1969-1989 version.
+The letters “RC” are large and bold, with wide and pointed feet like the 1969-1989 version.
 The only difference between them is the triple border.
 The signs are also complemented by light highlights that add volume.
 In addition, the year the brand was founded appeared on the logo.

 Font and Colors